Rob Refsnyder Player Props: Red Sox vs. Twins

-Rob Refsnyder -- 1-for-5 with an RBI in his last game -- will be in action for the Boston Red Sox versus the Minnesota Twins, with Sonny Gray on the mound, on April 18 at 7:10 PM ET.
+On Wednesday, Rob Refsnyder (.206 batting average in his past 10 games, with a double, a home run, six walks and seven RBI) and the Boston Red Sox face the Minnesota Twins, whose starting pitcher will be Joe Ryan.
+First pitch is at 7:10 PM ET.

-In his last game he had a one-hit showing (1-for-5) against the Angels.
+In his previous game he had a hitless performance (0-for-1) against the Twins.

 Rob Refsnyder Game Info & Props vs. the Twins